mantisbt-plugins/SecurityExtend/README.md

 - View Access => MANAGER
 - Edit Access => ADMINISTRATOR

-The `Show bird on bug block` option will show a nice little goodbye image to a spammer for a few seconds before booting them to the login page, see the [screenshot](#Screenshots---The-Bird-Page) below, although blurred for obvious reasons.
+The `Show bird on bug block` option will show a nice little goodbye image to a spammer for a few seconds before booting them to the login page, see the [screenshot](#Screenshots---The-Bird-Page) below.

+### Configuration - General Security (config_inc.php)

+Some additional options that should be set to prevent spammers from posting content to your site:

+1. Set the `$g_tag_create_threshold` parameter to an access level greater than that of `$g_default_new_account_access_level`.
+2. Set the `$g_antispam_max_event_count` parameter to something lower than the drfault 10, or adjust accordingly.
+3. Set the `$g_antispam_time_window_in_seconds` to something lower than the default 3600, or adjust accordingly.

 ## Usage